Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Control Power-Up and Self-Test

-A healthy CNC control should power up without alarms, complete its initialization sequence, and reach the main screen within 1–3 minutes (older controls may take longer).
-Note any alarm messages during startup — some are nuisance alarms that clear automatically, but persistent alarms during power-up indicate hardware problems.
-Check that all screen pages display correctly without artifacts, flickering, or dead areas on the display.
+A healthy CNC control should power up without alarms, complete its initialization sequence, and reach the main screen within 1–3 minutes.
+Note any alarm messages during startup.
+Check that all screen pages display correctly without artifacts, flickering, or dead areas.

 Axis Response and Servo Performance

-Home all axes and run a rapid traverse test — command each axis to rapid from one end of travel to the other.
-Motion should be smooth, fast, and stop precisely at the commanded position without overshoot or oscillation.
-Listen for unusual servo motor noises (grinding, whining, buzzing).
-Check the control's diagnostic screens for following error values — high following error indicates servo tuning problems, encoder issues, or mechanical binding.
+Home all axes and run a rapid traverse test.
+Motion should be smooth, fast, and stop precisely without overshoot or oscillation.
+Listen for unusual servo motor noises.
+Check the diagnostic screens for following error values — high values indicate servo tuning problems, encoder issues, or mechanical binding.

 Memory and Software

 Verify the control has adequate program memory and that all purchased software options are enabled.
 Check for installed options like rigid tapping, high-speed machining, 4th/5th axis control, macro capability, and probing cycles.
-These options have significant value — unlocking them after purchase can cost $1,000–$5,000+ each from the control manufacturer.
+These options have significant value — unlocking them after purchase can cost $1,000–$5,000+ each.

 Communication and Data Transfer

-Test all data transfer methods: USB port, Ethernet, RS-232 serial (on older controls), and any network connectivity.
+Test all data transfer methods: USB, Ethernet, RS-232, and any network connectivity.
 Load and run a program from external storage to verify the data path works end to end.
-Non-functional USB ports or network connections are usually repairable but should be negotiated into the purchase price.

 Hydraulic and Pneumatic Systems